Table of Contents

 In its most basic sense, drawdown refers to the relative risk involved with a particular securities investment.

-When faced with any investment decision, it would be wise for investors to consult as many and as varied several indices as possible before making that purchase or sell.
-One of the most critical sets of indicators is the general capital trend associated with security.
+When faced with any investment decision, it would be wise for investors to consult as many and as several various indices as possible before making that purchase or sell.
+One of the most critical indicators is the general capital trend associated with security.

 This article will explain the concepts of maximum, absolute, and relative drawdown as those terms relate to securities trading.